 Outcomes-based financing (OBF) is a specific type of innovative financing model that leverages private investment as up-front working capital, the repayment (typically from government, but not always) of which depends on the program meeting desired predetermined outcomes.
 This transfers the financial risk of success or failure away from taxpayers or other public entities to private and philanthropic funders.
 These investors are motivated to provide capital to projects that focus on improving lives and communities and communities while simultaneously receiving a modest financial return.
 Outcomes-based financing incentivizes collaboration between government, service providers, and financial partners to problem-solve and innovate in real-time to achieve measurable results.

-The Impact Finance team at the Sorenson Impact Center is seeking student applicants to join a new student cohort as analysts for an innovative finance and outcomes-based financing pilot project with the University of Utah.
-The cohort positions are tailored to students interested in social and environmental issues, research and public policy who will have the opportunity to work on a variety of unique and groundbreaking interventions and projects In partnership with the Office of the Vice President for Research and the Sorenson Impact Center, the student cohort will analyze and identify faculty research programs and interventions best suited for public implementation.
+The Impact Finance team at the Sorenson Impact Center is seeking student applicants to join a new student cohort as analysts for an innovative finance and outcomes-based financing pilot project called Innovative Finance for Translational Research with the University of Utah.
+The cohort positions are tailored to students interested in social and environmental issues, research and public policy who will have the opportunity to work on a variety of unique and groundbreaking interventions and projects.
+In partnership with the Office of the Vice President for Research and the Sorenson Impact Center, the student cohort will analyze and identify faculty research programs and interventions best suited for public implementation.

 Previous finance experience is NOT a requirement and we encourage applicants from throughout the University to consider this opportunity.
 Students accepted into the program will receive an unparalleled experience in the social impact space by completing due diligence of promising interventions and innovative approaches and will recommend projects for implementation.
 Throughout this process students will receive training in innovative financing structures, complete comprehensive due diligence, conduct feasibility assessments with the ultimate objective of implementing social and environmental impact projects in community settings.